TFSS Emergency Fund

 There are far too many students that, for one reason or another, simply cannot afford the necessities that more fortunate young people take for granted.
 For some parents, it’s a daily struggle to provide even basic needs like food and shelter for their children.
 For many secondary school students living at home is not a safe option, and that’s just reality.

 The TFSS Emergency Fund is set up to provide children and youth with immediate support in emergency situations.
-It could be a warm coat, a pair of shoes with no holes, or even decent food to see them through the weekend.
+It could be a warm coat, a pair of shoes with no holes, or any other essential items that will help a student in need get to school and participate to the best of their ability.
 Sadly, without the TFSS Emergency Fund, many young people will go without these things.